Air quality affects heart & lung health

-The air quality data and measures developed for this web site are based on measurements of ozone and fine particles (also known as PM2.5) in outdoor air.
-High levels of ozone and PM2.5 are the primary cause of poor air quality in much of the US, including Minnesota.
+The air quality data and measures developed for this web site are based on measurements of ground-level ozone and fine particles (also known as PM2.5) in outdoor air.
+High levels of ozone and PM2.5 are the primary cause of poor air quality episodes in much of the US, including Minnesota.

 Children and adults who participate in heavy or extended physical activity, and people with respiratory and cardiovascular diseases are especially vulnerable to the harmful effects of air pollution.
 To learn more about air quality and how to stay healthy, visit Be Air Aware.